 He has had his work featured online, in journals and anthologies, on radio, at local live readings, in shop windows, and in one ‘slim’ chapbook.
 The diverse venues and publications include Lichen Arts and Letters Preview, Hobart, The MacGuffin, Smokelong Quarterly, Pagitica, Artella, FreeFall, Six Sentences, Galleon, In My Bed, Ink, Sweat and Tears, Body Breakdowns, Blue Skies Poetry, Black Heart Magazine, Canadian Stories, The Rotary Dial, CBC Radio, World Poetry Cafe, Poetic Justice, and Surrey Muse.

 Alan grew up in North Vancouver, stayed in Japan for six years, and now lives in Richmond.
 He teaches at Langara College and ‘otherwise tends to write poetry or occasionally, as in a past life, short fiction‘.

 Alan Girling also is a rare individual of acute perceptions and strong social sensibilities regarding race, class and the environment.
 If you happen to exchange email messages with him, expect to find at the bottom something like this as his signature: ‘We’re in a giant car heading toward a brick wall and everyone’s arguing over where they’re going to sit‘, by David Suzuki.

-But before that car hits that wall, we are looking forward to have Alan present his work at the April 24 gathering of Surrey Muse.
+But before that car hits that wall, we are hoping to have Alan present his work at the May 26 gathering of Surrey Muse as the Featured Author.

 Contact Alan Girling